a1exwang/Connect4-linux/README.md

     gdb /usr/bin/cli -x=gdb-cmd
     # You can use gdb-server and connnect an IDE(e.g. Eclipse) to it.

+## How to build test cases

+    cp -r *{1,3,5,7,9} TestCases/
+    cd TestCases
+    ./compileall.sh
+    ls
+    # => 1.so 3.so 5.so...

+    # example1, example2 are examples of the file tree structure

 ## Status

 - Tested on Ubuntu 16.04 64bit